patrickbucher/factorizer/article/article.md

 ```

 The `Enum.reduce/3` higher-order function is used to process the numbers.
-However, the numbers themselves are not even of interest: It is only important
+However, the numbers themselves are not even of interest: It's only important
 that one message per number is received.
 The reduction starts with the empty map
 `%{}` to be used as the accumulator (`acc`), which is filled with the incoming
 results.
 For every message that is received—consisting of the original number